AArnott/StaticPGO_Example/README.md

 }
 ```
 ![image](https://user-images.githubusercontent.com/523221/126960839-6bc3b110-014a-4680-abd8-44c9e7e01765.png)

-* Inliner relies on PGO data and can be very aggressive for hot paths, see [dotnet/runtime#52708](https://github.com/dotnet/runtime/pull/52708) and [dotnet/runtime#55478](https://github.com/dotnet/runtime/pull/55478).
-Namely, this [code](https://github.com/dotnet/runtime/blob/c93bb62e33934c3b8b6b1d293612d44360483bd8/src/coreclr/jit/inlinepolicy.cpp#L1675-L1697).
+&nbsp;&nbsp;&nbsp;&nbsp;*^ codegen diff for a case where MyType::Dispose is empty*

-* JIT re-order blocks to keep hot ones closer to each other and to the beginning of the method.
+* JIT re-orders blocks to keep hot ones closer to each other and pushes cold ones to the end of the method.
 ```csharp
 void DoWork(int a)
 {